gentle joy, playful nourishment

 • I love this question!

 SLPs are experts in the anatomy and physiology of all structures related to communication and eating, including the mouth, nose, throat, lungs, diaphragm, and the brain and nervous system.
+We offer habilitative services (developing a skill for the first time) and rehabilitative (regaining a skill after illness or injury).

 • Yes